Gabriel A. Rincon-Mora: Professional work

-Rincón-Mora has written several books, book chapters, and over 170 other publications.
-His work has generated 42 licensed patents.
-He has designed over 26 commercial power-chip designs and delivered over 150 keynotes/lectures/speeches worldwide.
+Rincón-Mora has written several books, book chapters, and over 200 other publications.
+His work has generated 44 patents.
+He has designed over 26 commercial power-chip designs and delivered over 160 keynotes/lectures/speeches worldwide.

 His work and research is on the design and development of silicon-based microsystems that draw and condition power from tiny batteries, fuel cells, and generators that harness ambient energy from motion, light, temperature, and radiation to supply mobile, portable, and self-sustaining devices such as wireless microsensors for biomedical, consumer, industrial, and military applications.
 He has worked on voltage references, low-dropout regulators, switching dc-dc converters, and energy-harvesting microsystems.

 19 of his licensed patents, 2 of his books, and 9 of the commercial microchips he designed describe how linear regulators can suppress noise, reduce power, and accelerate response.
 Another 6 of his licensed patents, another 2 of his books, and 17 other commercial microchips he designed describe how switching power supplies can regulate their outputs within millivolts of their targets and respond to load dumps within one switching cycle.
 The technology that another 15 of his licensed patents and another one of his books (on voltage references) describe was also integrated into these and other products that were sold worldwide.

 He developed, designed, and built microchips that derive power from light, motion (piezoelectrically and electrostatically), and heat.
 He also developed technology that transfers power wirelessly.
 3 of his book chapters, 71 of his scientific articles, and one of his licensed patents describe how to draw and deliver power with the least losses, invest energy so the transducer can draw more ambient power, and keep the system at the maximum power point.